Rusting on Passivated A304 Steel in Salt Spray Test.

 1. How many Hrs.
 304 SS can withstand Salt Spray Test.

-2. Is the test to be carried as per ASTM B117 [link is to spec at TechStreet] .
+2. Is the test to be carried as per ASTM B117 [link by ed. to spec at TechStreet] .

 3. What is the proper process of Passivation with Nitric Acid for Stainless Steel 304 Threaded parts.